appwrite/appwrite/docs/references/teams/create-team-membership.md

 Invite a new member to join your team.
-You can also add existing users with their unique ID.
-You can also invite using a phone number.
-If initiated from the client SDK, an email or sms with a link to join the team will be sent to the member's email address or phone number and an account will be created for them should they not exist already.
-If initiated from server-side SDKs, the new member will automatically be added to the team.
+Provide an ID for existing users, or invite unregistered users using an email or phone number.
+If initiated from a Client SDK, an email or sms with a link to join the team will be sent to the invited user and an account will be created for them if one doesn't exist.
+If initiated from a Server SDKs, the new member will be added automatically to the team.

-You can only provide one of the User ID, email or phone number to add member to the team.
-And the priority will be User ID > email and > phone number.
+You only need to provide one of User ID, email, or phone number.
+When multiple are provided, the priority will be user ID > email > phone number, lower priority parameters are ignored.

 Use the 'url' parameter to redirect the user from the invitation email back to your app.
 When the user is redirected, use the [Update Team Membership Status](/docs/client/teams#teamsUpdateMembershipStatus) endpoint to allow the user to accept the invitation to the team.

-Please note that to avoid a [Redirect Attack](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only valid redirect URL's are the once from domains you have set when adding your platforms in the console interface.
+Please note that to avoid a [Redirect Attack](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md) the only redirect URLs under the domains you have added as a platform on the Appwrite Console will be accepted.